 Workers Compensation Savings for Restoration Contractors

 1. Make sure you understand the job classifications you’re claiming on your worker’s comp policy.
-Workers who have high-risk jobs will require you to pay a higher rate for workers’ comp insurance than workers whose greatest risk is slipping on a wet spot in the bathroom.
-By clearly understanding how your employees are classified and ensuring that no error has been made during the classification process (for example, listing a clerical employee in a field position), you can help reduce your workers’ comp insurance costs significantly.
-Make sure that your employees don’t step outside their job descriptions and perform tasks that are riskier than their typical duties.
+Workers with high-risk jobs will require you to pay a higher rate for workers’ comp insurance than workers whose most significant risk is slipping on a wet spot in the bathroom.
+By clearly understanding how your employees are classified and ensuring that no error has been made during the classification process (for example, listing a clerical employee in a field position), you can help reduce your workers’ comp insurance costs signifies that your employees don’t step outside their job descriptions and perform tasks that are riskier than their typical duties.
 An employee who is injured performing a non-routine task can hurt your workers’ compensation insurance rates.